CHRISTMAS POEMS

 Scroll down or choose from the selection below.

-A Letter FROM Father Christmas
+A Message FROM Father Christmas

 By Jonathan Sellars